-Research Output per year
+Projects per year

-Pam's research interests focus on Victorian literature and the history of drink and drinking.
-In 2019, she successfully completed her PhD on 'The Habitual Drunkard in Victorian Fiction and Culture', supervised by Samantha Matthews.
-Chapters include work on the Brontes, Dickens, Eliot, Collins, Ellen Wood, Trollope, and Hardy covering themes such as alcoholism, suicide, medicine, identity, gender and class.
-Her thesis was sponsored by the Vice-Chancellor's Initiative Fund.
+Pam's research interests focus on 19th Century literature and the history of drink and drinking.
+Her British Library short story collection, Dead Drunk, was published in 2023.
+Her first monograph, The Drunkard in Victorian Fiction and Culture is expected from Edinburgh University Press in 2024.
+Chapters include discussions of the Brontes, Dickens, Eliot, Collins, Ellen Wood, Trollope, and Hardy covering themes such as alcoholism, suicide, medicine, identity, gender and class.
+Her PhD thesis, on which this book will be based, was sponsored by the Vice-Chancellor's Initiative Fund.

-Pam Lock teaches on the part time BA in English Literature and Community Engagement and oversees the short courses programme at Bristol.
-In the past, she has taught in the English Literature and History departments as follows:
+Pam Lock teaches on the part time BA in English Literature and Community Engagement and the full-time English BA and oversees the literary short courses programme at Bristol.
+She currently leads the following units as Unit Coordinator:

 - Critical Issues (English Literature)